-Once the parent array reaches a maximal size, the parent can also perform a sideway split.
-Only when \emph{all} predecessors' sizes reach a maximal limit, ALEX will perform a \textit{downward split}.
-In a downward split, where a split node's keys are reallocated into 2 new nodes, and the original node converts into an internal node whose children are the two new nodes.
-Downwards splits are straightforward and do not prerequire any redundancy in the tree's original structure, but they increase its depth, and therefore operation overhead, which is why they are only performed as a last resort, when a sideway split is strictly impossible due to node-size limitations.
+Once the parent array reaches a maximum size, the parent can also perform a sideway split.
+Only when \emph{all} predecessors' sizes reach the maximum size, ALEX will perform a \textit{downward split}.
+In a downward split, a split node's keys are reallocated into two new nodes, and the original node converts into an internal node whose children are the two new nodes.
+Downwards splits are straightforward and do not require any redundancy but they increase the tree's depth.
+For this reason, downward splits are only used as a last resort when a sideways split is no longer possible.

-This mechanism implies that \emph{memory consumption can grow exponentially} with inserts: consider a child node $A$ that has 4 duplicate keys into it, and sideway-splits due to overpopulation into new nodes $B$ (on the right) and $B'$ (on the left), and then $B$ sideway-splits again into $C$ and $C'$, again on the right and left, then $C$ can no longer split sideway unless the parent node array doubles its size to allocate a duplicate pointer into $C$.
+\paragraphbe{Worst-case trade-off.} The splitting mechanism can lead to \emph{exponential memory growth}.
+Consider the scenario illustrated in Figure~\ref{fig:alexsplits}.
+Here a child node $A$ has four duplicate keys into it, and sideway-splits due to overpopulation into new nodes $B$ (on the right) and $B'$ (on the left), and then $B$ sideway-splits again into $C$ and $C'$, again on the right and left, then $C$ can no longer split sideway unless the parent node array doubles its size to allocate a duplicate pointer into $C$.
 We observe, that if $C$ now splits again into $D,D'$, and $D$ into $E,E'$ and so forth, then the parent array size grows exponentially with each split, until it hits the maximal node size (for ALEX's default parameterization, 16MB).
-We illustrate this in Figure~\ref{fig:alexsplits}.

-\paragraphbe{Observation: ALEX allows worst-case exponential memory blowup to attain good average-case performance.} In the example above, nodes $B', C', D', E', ...$ could actually maintain plenty of redundant array gaps and duplicate pointers, but those can never be used as long as new insertions are made into the leftmost position (corresponding to the smallest key) within the key range of the original node $A$.
-Instead of using the ample redundant gaps/pointers, ALEX creates new ones, causing the exponential blowup.
-This is because the parent node is never retrained and cannot reallocate the leftmost key range to subtrees other than the leftmost child's.
-The design decision to never retrain internal nodes and reallocate subtree key ranges was made, according to Ding et al., because retraining is expensive.
-This neatly illustrates a characteristic of learned systems: avoiding costs on the average case inadvertently leads to catastrophic implications at the worst case.